 This exhibition at Salisbury Arts Centre (May-July 2021), invited the audience into a multi-sensory experience of colour, line, shape and form through tactile art that explores the creative side of neurodiversity.
 The exhibition showcased a collection of my recent work, in addition to an art installation created as part of the SHIFT!
 Programme, which was in collaboration with Wiltshire Creative’s group of young artists.

 Using ‘Around the World in 80 Washing Lines’ (#80WashingLines) as a starting point, I worked with a group of young people from the Wiltshire region across two months in a series of weekly online workshops.
 These sessions explored #80WashingLines within the context of the young peoples' lives.
-The themes that mattered to them, for instance identity, non-judgment, gender roles, family structures, and our relationship with clothes, were explored.
+The themes that mattered to them, for instance identity, gender roles, family structures, and our relationship with clothes, were all explored.
 The young artists also had the opportunity to develop their concepts through introspective activities, which utilised a range of art forms.
 This beautiful unity of ideas created a multidisciplinary youth-led version of #80WashingLines.

 Images: courtesy of Salisbury Arts Centre